axgoujon/convex_ridge_regularizers/hyperparameter_tuning/README.md

 The routine can be used to tune a single parameter by setting `freeze_p2=True`.

 **Validation set**
-For the experiments presented in the [preprint](https://arxiv.org/pdf/2211.12461.pdf), it was noticed that a small validation set (<=10 well chosen samples) suffices to generalize well.
+For the experiments presented in the [paper](https://ieeexplore.ieee.org/document/10223264) (or [open access version](https://arxiv.org/pdf/2211.12461.pdf)), it was noticed that a small validation set (<=10 well chosen samples) suffices to generalize well.
 Hence the tuning phase is rather fast.